bishwaproject/database-performance-demo/README.md

 3. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).

-4. Run the `DatabasePerformanceDemo.java` file to execute the performance comparison between raw JDBC and Hibernate/JPA.
+4. Read Setup instructions below and Run the `DatabasePerformanceDemo.java` file to execute the performance comparison between raw JDBC and Hibernate/JPA.
 ## Setup Instructions

 Before running the code, make sure to update the JDBC connection parameters in `DatabasePerformanceDemo.java` and Hibernate/JPA connection parameters in `persistence.xml` with your MySQL database configuration: